syncfusion-content/winui-docs/winui/localization.md

 ![WinUI DataGrid resw file](Localization-images/resources-in-winui-project.png)

-N> If the `SfDataGrid` control is used in the application, copy and paste the `Syncfusion.Grid.WinUI.resw` (SfDataGrid present in Syncfusion.Grid.WinUI library) file into the application under Resources folder.
-So, now you know the key names and values of default strings used in Syncfusion.Grid.WinUI library.
+N> If the `SfDataGrid` control is used in the application, copy and paste the `Syncfusion.Grid.WinUI.resw` (SfDataGrid present in the Syncfusion.Grid.WinUI library) file into the application under Resources folder.
+So, now you know the key names and values of the default strings in the Syncfusion.Grid.WinUI library.

-4) Now, the key names from default resource files can be defined and assigned values based on the culture.
+4) Now, the key names from default resource files can be defined and assigned values based on culture.

 ![WinUI DataGrid Localization](Localization-images/winui-datagrid-resource-keys.png)